Arkansas Lemon Law Attorneys

 Out of pocket — state law shifts your attorney fees to the wrongdoer.
 You keep your full recovery.

-Arkansas’s New Motor Vehicle Quality Assurance Act (Ark.
-Code § 4-90-409) and the federal Magnuson-Moss Warranty Act (15 U.S.C. § 2310(d)(2)) are fee-shifting — the manufacturer pays the prevailing consumer’s reasonable attorney fees on top of the recovery.
-Most Arkansas lemon law attorneys take cases with no fee deducted from the consumer’s refund or replacement.
+You should not be paying a lemon law attorney out of your refund.
+Both the Arkansas New Motor Vehicle Quality Assurance Act (Ark.
+Code § 4-90-409) and the federal Magnuson-Moss Warranty Act (15 U.S.C. § 2310(d)(2)) are fee-shifting statutes — the manufacturer pays the prevailing consumer's reasonable attorney fees on top of the recovery.
+That's why most Arkansas lemon law attorneys take qualifying cases with nothing deducted from the consumer's refund or replacement, and it's why manufacturers settle faster once a lawyer appears.

 What Can Your Arkansas Lemon Law Compensation Include?